virtualmin/virtualmin.com/content/docs/faq.md

 ```

 > #### Virtualmin and all related packages are outdated, and no updates are available.
 Why?
 This problem typically arises from outdated repositories.
-You can update the Virtualmin repositories, applicable to all [supported operating systems](/docs/os-support/) and both Virtualmin GPL and Pro versions, with the following command:
+To resolve the issue, simply re-setup the Virtualmin repositories by executing the command below.
+This command is designed to function across all Grade A and some Grade B supported [operating systems](/docs/os-support/) and is compatible with both Virtualmin GPL and Pro versions:

 ```